 Melissa serves as the Education Director overseeing the educational operations.
 She is also the Okanagan-speaking Montessori Elementary Guide, which is responsible for the Elementary Classroom.
 The Elementary Classroom serves children ages 6-12.

 In 2017, Melissa received a Montessori Elementary Diploma from Montessori Northwest, a teacher training center affiliated with the Association Montessori Internationale.
 Jointly with the elementary diploma, she also earned a master’s degree in education, with an emphasis in Montessori, from Whitworth University.
+She also earned certification as an Okanogan Salish language/culture instruction from the Colville Tribes in 2017.
 Melissa earned a juris doctorate degree from the University of Colorado School of Law and became a member of the Washington State Bar in 2000.
 She earned her bachelor’s degree in communications from the University of Washington in 1994.
 She is a member of the Colville Tribes and has Okanogan, Lakes, and San Poil ancestry.
 She has reached an intermediate-low level of proficiency in Okanogan Salish.

 Primary Classroom Guide-Apprentice

 Korey serves as the Primary Classroom Guide-Apprentice, teaching children ages 3-6.
-He will begin taking a training course to be certified as a Montessori Primary classroom guide and is training to become certified as an Okanagan language instructor.
+He has successfully completed the academic portion of a training course through Age of Montessori to be certified as a Montessori Primary classroom guide.
+He will be doing the practicum portion of his training during the 2020-2021 academic year within his own classroom, supervised by his trainers, after which he will receive his Montessori primary teaching diploma.
+He is also training to become certified as an Okanagan language instructor.

 Korey received his Associates of Arts degree at Spokane Falls Community College in 2012.
 He is a Colville Tribal member and his ancestry comes from the Okanogan, Lakes, Wenatchi, Entiat, Colville, and Moses Columbia bands.
 Korey is an active member in his community, participating in basketball and Indian relay horse racing.
 He has volunteered coaching youth basketball at the Omak Community Center since he was 15 years old.
 Korey strives to encourage the youth to excel in both academics and athletics.
 Working at the Waterfall School is an honor for Korey, as he sees the importance of incorporating the language and encouraging the youth to pursue their goals through cultural connection.